Skip to main content

 Sidebar, Titles & Page Structure

 Try to follow the style of the other pages when it comes to naming & styling.
-For Example: only add an emoji if pages in the same category have an emoji!

 example.mdx